 By 1910, the employment of African Americans in saloons and bars in Kentucky was at an all-time high of 612.
 These employees were located in 39 of the 120 Kentucky counties, almost one third of the state.
-The majority were the 410 porters, with 190 employed in Louisville.
-The overall number of African American porters in Kentucky saloons and bars had almost doubled since the previous decade.
+The majority were the 410 porters, 190 of whom were employed in Louisville.
+The overall number of African American porters in Kentucky saloons and bars had almost doubled over the previous decade.
 There were also 96 bartenders and bar keepers, 28 saloon keepers, 26 cooks, 10 musicians, and 42 other employees.
-Even with a few new changes, the number one employment demand for African Americans in saloons continued to be for porters.
-Most (190) were employed in Louisville.
-In 1910, the more than 650 saloons in Louisville was far beyond that of any one city in the entire state.
+Even with a few new changes, the number one employment demand for African Americans in saloons continued to be for porters, including the 190 in Louisville.
+In 1910, the more than 650 saloons in Louisville were far beyond the number in any other city in the entire state.

-SOURCES: For more information on Black bartenders see D. Wondrich, A history of Black Bartenders online at The Bitter Southerner website; and see also The History of Black Bartenders by D. Pittet, 09/01/2017 at the SevenFiftyDaily webpage.
-For more information on African American musicians performing in saloons see Chapter 4 in The Soul of Pleasure: sentiment and sensation in Nineteenth Century American mass entertainment by D. Monod.
+SOURCES: For more information on Black bartenders, see D. Wondrich, A history of Black Bartenders online at The Bitter Southerner website; and The History of Black Bartenders, by D. Pittet, 9/1/2017 at the SevenFiftyDaily website.
+For more information on African American musicians performing in saloons, see Chapter 4 in The Soul of Pleasure: sentiment and sensation in Nineteenth Century American mass entertainment, by D. Monod.

-As the number of African American males began decreasing in Kentucky, the number of African American male saloon and bar employees was increasing.
-In 1910 there were 92,230 African American males over the age of 14 in Kentucky, and from this population, 6.365% (587) were working in saloons and bars.
+As the number of African American males began decreasing in Kentucky, the number of African American male saloon and bar employees increased.
+In 1910 there were 92,230 African American males over the age of 14 in Kentucky, and of that number, 6.365% (587) were working in saloons and bars.
 An adjustment needed to be made to the assessment that African Americans in Kentucky were leaving agriculture for the Kentucky industries.
 The 1910 U.S. Census sheets also showed that for the first time, more African American women in Kentucky (24) were employed in saloons and bars than African American children less than 18-years-old (16).
-In 1913, it was published in The American Year Book (volume 1912, p.244) that Kentucky had made it a crime for a minor less than 18 to enter a saloon.
+In 1913, The American Year Book (volume 1912, p.
+244) reported that Kentucky had made it a crime for a minor less than 18 to enter a saloon.

 Hulda Scott was enumerated among the saloon keepers in the 1910 U.S. Census.
-Located in Lexington, she was a saloon owner.
-Hulda Scott was a 61-year-old Kentucky native, born around 1849.
-She was a widow, mother of six adult children, and she rented a home at 967 W. High Street.
+Located in Lexington, she was a saloon owner, a 61-year-old Kentucky native born around 1849.
+She was a widowed mother of six adult children and rented a home at 967 W. High Street.
 Her mother and three boarders lived in her home.
-Hulda Scott's exact birthdate was not known.
 Very little was actually known about her, as indicated on her 1934 death certificate (in Ancestry).
 She was about 80 years old when she died from 3rd degree burns received when her house caught fire at 526 DeRhode Street in Lexington.
-She is buried in African Cemetery No.2.
+She is buried in African Cemetery No. 2.

-Callie Jones was also enumerated in the 1910 U.S. Census as a bar employee.
-She was a female and a teenager, a combination that was rarely recorded in the U.S. Census for Kentucky.
-Callie Jones was a 16-year-old servant in a bar room in Louisville.
+Callie Jones was enumerated in the 1910 U.S. Census as a teenaged female bar employee, a combination rarely recorded in the U.S. Census for Kentucky.
+The 16-year-old was a servant in a bar room in Louisville.
 She lived on Breckinridge Street with her cousin, other family members, and a boarder.

 African American Women, Saloon Employees in KY, 1910